grote/seedvault-LFB/README.md

 * supporting different backup clients backing up to the same storage
 * concealing file sizes

+## Idea for avoiding too many small chunks

+Transferring many very small files causes a substantial overhead when transferring them to the storage medium.
+It would be nice to avoid that.
+Michael Rogers proposed the following idea to address this.

+A chunk can either be part of a large file, all of a medium-sized file, or a (deterministic) zip containing multiple small files.
+When creating a backup, we sort the files in the small category by last modification and pack as many files into each chunk as we can.
+Each small file will be stored in the zip chunk under some artificial name that is unique within the scope of the zip chunk (like a counter).
+The path to unique name mapping will be stored in the backup archive (zipRef integer?).
+If a small file is inside a zip chunk, that chunk ID will be listed as the only chunk of the file in the backup metadata and likewise for any other files inside that chunk.

+When creating the next backup, if none of the small files have changed, we just increase the ref count on the existing chunk.
+If some of them have changed, they will be added to a new zip chunk together with other new/changed small files.

+When fetching a chunk for restore, we know in advance whether it is a zip chunk, because the file we need it for has a counter to path mapping (zipRef), so we will not confuse it with a medium-sized zip file.
+Then we unzip the zip chunk and extract the file by counter/path.

 # Known issues

 ## Changes to files can not be detected reliably